EJOHP

 The Mothers of Environmental Justice collection focuses on the lived experiences and robust histories of some of the most prominent women-identifying activists in the Environmental Justice Movement.
 These women are legends in the fight against climate change and for clean water, air, and soil, representing multiple generations of movement leaders and activists.

-Note: This collection only represents a small portion of the numerous women who have built the foundations upon which this movement stand.
+Note: This collection only represents a small portion of the numerous women who have built the foundations upon which this movement stands.
 We want to express gratitude to those who shared their time with us as we attempt to bring light to all those amazing individuals leading movement work.

 Mothers of the Movement Magazine